 Finally, in the case of missing data for a party in all surveys, we follow a principle of organizational continuity (Bartolini and Mair 1990; Chiaramonte and Emanuele 2017).
 This means that if the party has emerged by splitting from another party, we attribute to this party the left-right placement of its predecessor (if available) in the election in which the splinter party appears for the first time.
 Moreover, if the party is not the result of a split from a party for which a left-right placement is available but merges into a party for which we have a left-right placement, the merging party assumes the score of its successor.
-Furthermore, in the case of joint lists, if the left-right placement of the joint list is missing, we attribute it by weighting the left-right placement of the parties forming the joint list by the respective vote share in that election (if the constituent parties have also run individually in the election at time t).
+Furthermore, in the case of joint lists, if the left-right placement of the joint list is missing, we attribute it by weighting the left-right placement of the parties forming the joint list by the respective vote share in that election (if the constituent parties have also run individually in the election at time t) or in the previous election (if the constituent parties have ran only in the joint list in the election at time t).

 The main source for electoral data is Nohlen and Stöver (2010), for elections until 2009.
 For the elections held since 2010, we have relied on official data provided by the pertinent electoral authority for each country.
+Party-level data, including individual party names, vote and seat shares, and positions on the three dimensions for which we calculate polarization indexes (general left-right, economic left-right, and GAL-TAN) can be retrieved as a separate file in the Supplementary material associated to the dataset.
 Details about sources and other methodological choices are specified below in the notes on the individual countries.